 Fortunately, in the past decade coating technology has changed dramatically.
-A new category of inorganic chemically bonded phosphate ceramics (CBPCs) has been formulated that emits no VOCs or HAPs during or after application, has no flashpoint, flame spread, or hazardous waste disposal requirements.
+A new category of inorganic Chemically Bonded Phosphate Ceramics (CBPCs) has been formulated that emits no VOCs or HAPs during or after application, has no flashpoint, flame spread, or hazardous waste disposal requirements.

-Some of these coatings such as EonCoat, available from a company of the same name, contain no toxins of any kind that could cause distress, whether touched, consumed, or inhaled.
+Some of these coatings such as Eon-Coat, contain no toxins of any kind that could cause distress, whether touched, consumed, or inhaled.

 The EonCoat ceramic coating consists of two, non-hazardous components that do not interact until applied by a plural component spray gun.

 Since the components are not mixed and do not meet prior to application, the need for VOC-generating ingredients in the formulation is completely eliminated, as are HAPs.

 Ceramic coatings generate no smoke and have a flame spread rating of zero, which means that flames will not travel across the surface.

 In fact, an intense flame can be directly exposed to the coated surface and the substrate will not catch fire unless enough heat is generated to make the substrate behind the coating self-ignite.
 With no flashpoint, EonCoat cannot ignite or explode during spray application as well.